 These yummy mini tarts are a nice little treat when you want something sweet.

-Try these moist and chewy gingersnaps made with canola oil to significantly lower total fat content.
+Try these moist and chewy gingersnaps made with canola oil to significantly lower saturated fat content.